pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 For example:

 ```
-It is a "big" tree.
+1. It is a "big" tree.
 2. Manish is a "smart" boy.
-3. My sister has "long" hairs.
+3. My sister has "long" hair.
 ```

 The words "small", "smart", "long" are called adjectives.